 Nothing says 4th of July like a fireworks spectacular, and there are plenty to choose from across the country every Independence Day weekend.
 It’s no surprise that the best displays draw the biggest crowds, but there’s usually a lesser-known viewing spot away from the crush where you can spread out a little more and enjoy the pops of color without the press of people.
-To celebrate freedom from crowds this holiday weekend, I’ve shared my picks for the country’s top fireworks shows and the best places to watch them.
-You can see my full list over on the TripAdvisor blog, but here’s a sampling.
+To celebrate freedom from crowds this holiday week, I’ve shared my picks for the country’s top fireworks shows and the best places to watch them.
 Of course, these are just a few of the great fireworks festivals held around the country, so please share your own favorites in the comments so that we can all start making plans for next year!

-The show: The Boston Pops kick off the celebration with a free concert at 8pm (this year starring Leslie Odom Jr from Hamilton and singer-songwriter Melissa Etheridge); the real party begins when they launch into Tchaikovsky’s 1812 overture and sparklers start lighting up the Back.
+The show: The Boston Pops kick off the celebration with a free concert at 8pm (this year starring Queen Latifah, the Texas Tenors, and Arlo Guthrie); the real party begins when they launch into Tchaikovsky’s 1812 overture and sparklers start lighting up the Back.

 The spot: Hotel rooftops are ideal spots to watch the display, since they put you above the fray; check Boston Discovery Guide for recommendations.
 On the ground, try Memorial Drive in Cambridge or board a boat on the Charles River.

 The show: Dueling fireworks barges will take turns trying to outdo each other as they explode color and shapes over the Mississippi River.

 The spot: A riverboat paddlewheeler will take you closest to the action, but landlubbers can stake out a view from across the river, on the levee at Algiers Point.